whyhankee/node-flw/README.md

 * Better way to build complex flows, *very heavy* inspired by the elegant  <https://github.com/gulpjs/bach>
 * Optionally being able to stop the flow without abusing the `err` mechanism.
-* optional beforeEach and afterEach handlers (for easy debug inspection).
+* optional beforeEach and afterEach handlers (not sure)

 ### How